Best Homeschool Physics Curriculum Live Online Course 2023

 Best Homeschool Physics Curriculum Course Sequence

-Physics Part 1 is the first, beginner-level live course in our multi-year sequence of live online physics courses.
+Physics Part 1 is the first, beginner-level course in our sequence of Self Paced online physics courses.
 You’ll want to get started here.

 Course Data for Intro to Physics

-Videos Included: The video textbook has 87 videos (6.5 hours total) including complete physics lessons and detailed worksheet solutions.
+Videos Included: The video textbook has around 150 videos, including complete physics lessons and detailed worksheet solutions.

-Materials Included: The course has 9 printable pdf files including worksheets and class notes.
+Materials Included: The courses have 21 printable pdf files, including worksheets and class notes.

-Time commitment: Learners typically spend 1-2 hours per week, which includes combined live in-class time and out-of-class time.
+Time commitment: Learners typically spend 1-2 hours per week.

-Instructor Support Included: Dr. Scott teaches the live class personally.
+Instructor Support Included: Dr. Scott teaches the class.
 He is available for questions and evaluates worksheets by email.
 There are grades and a certificate of completion at the end.

 Who It's For